Revs' trade with Galaxy brings Lletget to Foxboro

 “I’ve never been given that chance to master one position.
 That’s always been something that I’ve never really understood, but it’s always kind of panned out that way.

 “Maybe because I can play other positions, but it’s always been my goal to master one.
 I think that’s one of the biggest conversations that I’ve had with Bruce (Arena).
-IIs that the type of role that I can play on this team?’
-His answer was, ‘Yes..
+Is that the type of role that I can play on this team?’
+His answer was ‘Yes.'

-“I want to experience that, a team that has the ability to win, that wins.
-I’ve gone far, but I’ve never gone that far, as far as the playoffs.
-It’s something that I want to experience with this club.”

-Lletget and his new teammates will be assembling shortly for pre-season work, having their first MLS match of the season Feb.
-26 at Portland, their first home match March 5 against FC Dallas.
+Lletget and his new teammates will be assembling shortly for preseason work, preparing for their first MLS match of the season Feb.
+26 at Portland and their first home match March 5 against FC Dallas.

 “I think, first I’ll probably be with the National Team in January and then meet up with the (New England) squad,” Lletget said.
 “There were a lot of good teams out there last year, but I think New England exceeded everybody’s expectations.
 Now, to be a part of that, as soon as I heard that was a possibility, it was impossible not to get excited.

-“It’s kind of a full-circle moment,” he added.
-“He’s the one that brought me to LA Galaxy, he’s the one that gave me my first cap on the National Team.
+“It’s kind of a full-circle moment,” he added. “(Arena's) the one that brought me to LA Galaxy, he’s the one that gave me my first cap on the national team.
 Now circling back with him in New England, it’s set up to be something great.”